Nord-Trøndelag: Demographics

 As of 2010, Nord-Trøndelag had 131,555 inhabitants.
 There were 55,910 households, or 2.3 people per household.
 Life expectancy is 77.7 years for males and 82.4 years for females, both above the national average.
 There were 5,942 foreigners, or 4.5%, including Norwegian-born to immigrant parents.
 There were 4,699 people with foreign citizenship, the lowest for any county both in relative and absolute numbers.
 The largest sources of immigration are Eastern Europe and Asia.

 Christianity is the dominant religion.
 As of 2010, 5,061 (3.8%) people were not registered as members of the Church of Norway.
 Of these, 2,581 (1.9%) were members of other Christian groups, while 1,762 (1.3%) were irreligious, 508 (0.3%) were Muslims, 158 were Buddhists, and 52 belonged to other religions.

-Trøndersk is a dialect of Norwegian which with minor modifications is spoken throughout Trøndelag and Nordmøre.
+Trøndersk is a dialect of the Norwegian language which with minor modifications is spoken throughout Trøndelag and Nordmøre.
 It is characterized by the use of apocope, palatalization and retroflex flaps (thick "L").
 The Trøndersk spoken in Nord-Trøndelag is broader and closer to Old Norse than what is spoken in Trondheim, with the broadest language being spoken in Innherred.
 The towns in Nord-Trøndelag have been more influenced by written Norwegian and Standard Østnorsk and have a less broad dialect.
 Compared to Sør-Trøndelag, there is a tendency of utjamning rather than tiljamning.
 The use of dative case is gradually disappearing.
-About 300 Sami people, which are concentrated around Snåsa, speak the Southern Sami language.
-It is not mutually intelligible with other Sami languages, and belongs to Uralic, a different language family than Norwegian.
+About 300 Sami people, who are concentrated around Snåsa, speak the Southern Sami language.
+The Southern Sami language belongs to a different language family and is not mutually intelligible with the Norwegian language.